-On Tuesday September 17, 2013, Symantec’s Security Response organization published a whitepaper report and blog on Hidden Lynx, a group of professional hackers with advanced capabilities.
-Evidence suggests that Hidden Lynx is a hacker group operating out of China with affiliations to “Operation Aurora”.
+On Tuesday September 17, 2013, Symantec’s Security Response organization published a whitepaper report on Hidden Lynx, a Chinese APT group of professional hackers with advanced capabilities.
+Evidence suggests that Hidden Lynx is a Chinese state sponsored hacker group with affiliations to “Operation Aurora”.
 This group was responsible for the compromise of security firm Bit9’s digital code-signing certificate, used to sign 32 pieces of malware.
 They have been involved in a number of operations over the last four years.

 The group offers a “hackers for hire” operation that is tasked with retrieving information from a wide range of corporate and government targets.
 They are a highly efficient team who can undertake multiple campaigns at once, breach some of the world’s best-protected organizations, and can quickly change their tactics to achieve their goal.

 They usually attack using multiple customized Trojans designed for specific purposes.
 Backdoor.Moudoor is used for larger campaigns and has seen widespread distribution, while Trojan.Naid is reserved for special operations against high value targets.
 The group uses cutting-edge attack techniques which makes this team stand out from other major attack groups.
-Symantec has been tracking this group since 2009.
+Symantec has been actively tracking this group since as early as 2009.

 Their method for exploitation and pay-to-order targeted attacks involve a two-pronged strategy using two Trojans designed for each purpose:

+Much of the attack infrastructure and tools used during these campaigns originate from China.
 The group makes use of regular zero-day exploits.
 They are methodical in their approach and they display a skillset far in advance of some other attack groups also operating in that region, such as the Comment Crew (also known as APT1).
-The Hidden Lynx group is an advanced persistent threat that is breaking into some of the best-protected organizations in the world.
+The Hidden Lynx group is an advanced persistent threat that has been in operation for at least four years and is breaking into some of the best-protected organizations in the world.
 With a zero-day attack already under their belt in 2013, they continue to operate at the leading edge of targeted attacks.

 This broad range of targeted information would indicate that the attackers are part of a professional organization.
-They are likely tasked to obtain very specific information that could be used to gain competitive advantages at both a corporate and nation state level.
+They are likely tasked with obtaining very specific information that could be used to gain competitive advantages at both a corporate and nation state level.